Melina Awar, MD, FACP, FHM

 Clerkship Director, Internal Medicine

-Dr. Clewing, MD is a board-certified Internist who joined the Department of Medicine in 2009 as an Instructor in Clinical Medicine.
-She currently serves as our Medical Student Clerkship Director.
-Dr. Clewing received her Medical Degree from the Freie Universität in Berlin, Germany and completed the residency program in Internal Medicine at Jacobi-Einstein College of Medicine in the Bronx, New York.
-At graduation, she received the Ambulatory Care Resident of the Year Award.
-Dr. Clewing has a strong interest in medical education and is working as an attending physician on the University Teaching Service.
-She is a member of the Residency Evaluation Committee and the Resident Mentorship Program.
+Dr. Clewing, MD is a board-certified Internist who joined the Department of Medicine in 2009 as an academic hospitalist.
+She quickly became involved in resident and medical student education.
+She currently serves as assistant residency program director and the medical student clerkship director.
+Dr. Clewing received her medical degree from the Freie Universität in Berlin, Germany and completed a few years of medical training in Germany before she joined the residency program in internal medicine at Jacobi-Einstein College of Medicine in the Bronx, New York.
+At graduation in 2009, she received the Ambulatory Care Resident of the Year Award.
+Dr. Clewing has a strong interest in medical education and contributes to the training of many learners in various roles.
+She still serves as teaching faculty on the University Teaching Service, is a member of the Residency Evaluation Committee and the Resident Mentorship Program, serves on various committees for the medical school through the partnership with Texas A&M and is a mentor for the medical students on our campus.
 Throughout her career, Dr. Clewing had a strong interest in clinical and experimental research resulting in various publications and national and international presentations.
 Prior to entering her residency program, Dr. Clewing held a research appointment in genetics at Baylor College of Medicine.
-In 2010-2011 Dr. Clewing was the recipient of the General Internal Medicine Teaching Award as well as the Junior Clinical Instructor Award.
-She was awarded the Junior Clinical Instructor Award again for 2011-2012.
+During her 10 years with Houston Methodist, Dr. Clewing has received several teaching and mentorship awards for her contributions in graduate and postgraduate medical training.
+In July 2019, Dr. Clewing was inducted into the Academy of Distinguished Medical Educators of Texas A&M, College of Medicine.